 Ashland Children’s Theatre: See ashlandchildrenstheatre.com or call 541-414-8676 or 541-301-4549 for information.

-Collaborative Theatre Project: 555 Medford Center, Medford.
-Tickets and information are available at ctpmedford.org, by calling 541-779-1055 or at the box office.
-Group rates are available.
+Collaborative Theater Project: 555 Medford Center, Medford.
+Tickets and information are available at ctporegon.org, by calling 541-779-1055 or at the box office.

 Oregon Shakespeare Festival: 15 S. Pioneer St., Ashland.
 Showtimes, ticket prices and information available at osfashland.org or at 800-219-8161.